L-1B Visa To Green Card: Everything You Need To Know

 Which Green Cards are Available?

-Because the L-1B is a work visa, we’ll take a look at the employment-based green cards that would be available to L-1B visa holders.
+Because the L-1B is a work visa, we’ll take a look at the employment-based green cards available to L-1B visa holders.

 EB-2 Green Card